aznalfl/elementor-dynamic-icon-widget/README.md

 ## Installation

-1. Download the plugin files as a zip.
+1. Download the repo root files as a zip.
 2. Install the plugin through the WordPress plugins screen directly.
 3. Activate the plugin through the 'Plugins' screen in WordPress.